delucis/bgio-firebase/README.md

 `settings` can only be called once, so if you want to call it with your own custom options, you can pass `false` here to disable the internal call.

+### `useCompositeIndexes`

+- **type:** `boolean`
+- **default:** `false`

+This connector tries to be as efficient as possible with minimal set-up, but due to Firestore’s query limitations, it cannot combine a date range query with other queries when listing matches without a [composite index][compidx].
+By default, it will fall back to less efficient server-side filtering in these cases, potentially resulting in more database reads than necessary.
+You may wish to enable composite indexes if you use the boardgame.io Lobby API’s `updatedAfter` or `updatedBefore` queries when listing matches.
+[See the Firestore docs for details on managing indexes.][idxmgmt]

 ## Database structure